Code-Institute-Submissions/Discover-Malta/README.md

 This section of the site is split into three.

-#### Map And Search Box
+#### Map And Search Box:

 * The user can use the search box to look up places in Malta.
 It autocompletes the search when the user types.
-* When a user selects a place that was searched the map shows them a marker ont hat place with it's name and address.
+* When a user selects a place that was searched the map shows them a marker on that place with it's name and address.
 * The map shows the Matltese archipelago to the user.
 * The map can be made fullscreen and the user can zoom in and out.
 * There are set markers on the map that relate to the places mentioned in the sections below it.

+#### Popular Areas:

+* This section shows six popular areas to the user.
+* Images of each can be seen.
+* Clicking on these images brings up a gallery view and the user can use buttons to go through them.
+* Clicking the "find out more" button shows the user information about the area.
+* The button increases in size when the hovered over by a mouse on deskptop.

+#### Popular Attractions:

+* This section shows 6 popular attractions to the user.
+* Images of each can be seen.
+* Clicking on these images brings up a gallery view and the user can use buttons to go through them.
+* Clicking the "find out more" button shows the user information about the attraction.
+* The button increases in size when the hovered over by a mouse on deskptop.

 ### Contact:

+* A form is given for the user to send a message.
+* Somes text gives the user reasons why they might want to reach out.
+* Name, email, phone and message are required inputs.
+* Date of arrival and departure are optional and can be used by the user to ask specific questions relating to when they will be there.
+* The "send message" button increases in size when the hovered over by a mouse on deskptop.
+* When a message is sent an alert shows telling the user their message has been sent and they will hear soon.
+* Clicking "OK" on the alert refreshes the page.

 ### Future Features:

-In the furture I would like to add the following features to the site:
+In the future I would like to add the following features to the site:

 * An option for the user to look up & book flights and hotels.
 * An option for the user to sign up to a newsletter/blog where they could receive emails about what is going on in Malta.
-* An events calendar section for a user to see when events such as cocnerts, festivals etc are taking place.
+* An events calendar section for a user to see when events such as concerts, festivals etc are taking place.
+* More options for using the map to use a button to select options like hotels, parks etc and these would then be marked on the map.

 # Technologies Used